foryichuanqi/RESS-Paper-2022.09-Remaining-useful-life-prediction-by-TaFCN/README.md

 # Remaining-useful-life-prediction-by-TaFCN-in-CMAPSS-dataset
 Trend attention fully convolutional network for remaining useful life estimation in the turbofan engine PHM of CMAPSS dataset.
 Signal selection, Attention mechanism, and Interpretability of deep learning are explored.

-# Revision on November 28.
-Please note that the code for recording the experimental results was revised on November 28.
-Previous code may make the recorded experimental indicators RMSE and S greater than the correct value.

 # Easy to reproduce all details of our paper successfully
 The downloaded compressed package can reproduce all the details of our article, including almost all the experimental tables and figures.
 To make code easy to run successfully, we debug the files carefully.
 Generally speaking, if environments are satisfied, you can directly run all the xxx.py files inside after decompressing the compressed package without changing any code.